royarg02/user_files/README.md

 # user_files

-Contains some (mainly dotfiles) files deployed on a fresh linux system.
-"Files" may also include any folders alongwith the files contained in the folder.
+Contains configurations(including dotfiles) to be deployed on a fresh linux system.
+"Files" also refers to whole folders containing multiple files configuring a particular program(like X).

-Intended to go along with [manjaro-init](https://github.com/RoyARG02/manjaro-init).

-The files to be deployed are present in `files` folder.
+The files to be deployed are present in the [`files`](https://github.com/RoyARG02/user_files/tree/master/files) folder.

-The name of the files, alongwith the locations to be deployed (_read copied_) to and the new name of the file copied are maintained in `deploy_files.csv`.
+The name of the files, alongwith the locations to be deployed(_read copied_) to and the name of the files at the copied location are maintained in `deploy_files.csv`.
 See its usage [here](https://github.com/RoyARG02/user_files#files-copied).

 The script `deploy_user_files.sh` reads the file list from `deploy_files.csv`, and copies them according to the instructions.
+Additionally, it adds some options to `pacman.conf`, provided that `pacman` exists(for Archlinux-based distros).
 Executing the default instructions **will require superuser privileges**.

 ## Usage